cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 ```
 Then remove and insert the RTL-SDR dongle.

-Insert your dongle and test the rtl-sdr functionality like so:
+Test the rtl-sdr functionality like so:
 ```
 $ rtl_test
 Found 1 device(s):